Oksil-Joo/Oksil_J_Project1/assets/README.md

 ### Prerequisites
 1. set up a folder with properly linked Javascript file and CSS reset.
-2. uploaded to GitHub
+2. The file must be uploaded to GitHub.
-3. submit the repo link via FOL dropbix. - DO not submit files.
+3. submit the repo link via FOL dropbox. - DO not submit files.

 # MIT License
 Copyright 2021 Oksil Joo